andrewvc/avc-blog/_posts/2013-02-16-elastic_search_rails_integration.md

 ## Our Class Structure

 ElasticSearch and an SQL server have very little in common, following this our supporting class structure for ElasticSearch looks very little like ActiveRecord.
+API access to ElasticSearch is performed through the [Stretcher](https://github.com/PoseBiz/stretcher) ElasticSearch client we wrote.
 The classes we went with are as follows:

-* **Index:** Maps to an ElasticSearch index
+* **Index:** Maps to an ElasticSearch index, includes the [Stretcher](https://github.com/PoseBiz/stretcher) client and performs IO
 * **Engine:** Maps to an ElasticSearch query
 * **Combo:** Maps to an combination of queries / indexes using the [multi search api](http://www.elasticsearch.org/guide/reference/api/multi-search.html)